 All natural astaxanthin products undergo a prescribed set of microbiological food product tests to ensure safety and quality.
 We use third party contract manufacturers for the encapsulation and packaging of gelcaps.
-All third-party contract manufacturers are audit inspected by our Quality Department and are required to comply with the Food and Drug Administration (FDA) Good Manufacturing Practices (GMP) regulations.
+All third-party contract manufacturers are audit inspected by our Quality Department and are required to comply with the FDA GMP regulations.
 These contract manufacturers hold independent third party GMP certifications.

 BioAstin® is sold primarily as a packaged consumer product through Nutrex Hawaii to natural product distributors, retailers and online channels, or directly to consumers.
 It is also sold in liquid lipid form as a raw ingredient to dietary supplement manufacturers, health food formulators and cosmetic manufacturers.
 BioAstin® gelcaps are sold in bulk quantities to international distributors.
-In 2007, we also introduced a line of BioAstin® based nutritional supplements, MDFormulas.
-MDFormulas combined the health benefits of BioAstin® with other proven nutrients with benefits for targeted applications such as skin, heart and joint health.
 In 2012, we began selling our 12 milligram BioAstin® consumer product and in fiscal 2016 we introduced vegetarian formulas of both 4 and 12 milligram consumer products.

 BioAstin® competes directly with similar products marketed by other manufacturers including Fuji Chemical of Japan, Algatechnologies of Israel and BGG of China.
-In the general category of nutritional supplements, BioAstin® and MDFormulas also compete with a variety of vitamins, dietary supplements and other antioxidant products available to consumers.
+In the general category of nutritional supplements, BioAstin® also competes with a variety of vitamins, dietary supplements and other antioxidant products available to consumers.
 The nutritional products market is highly competitive and includes international, national, regional and local producers and distributors, many of whom have greater resources than we have, and many of whom offer a greater variety of products.

 The potential benefits of astaxanthin to human health are continuing to emerge.
 As one of the most potent and bioactive biological antioxidants found in nature, the number of potential roles of natural astaxanthin for human health is growing.
 Much research has been published in recent years on the beneficial roles of antioxidants in our health, in the aging process and on specific health conditions.
 The full efficacy of BioAstin® as a human nutraceutical supplement requires further significant clinical study.
 Independent antioxidant research and prior clinical trials show promising human applications.
-We hold three United States patents relating to the usage of BioAstin® in the treatment of Carpal Tunnel Syndrome, the treatment of canker/cold sores and for its use as a topical and oral sunscreen.